xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 ## Wasting AWS Egress Traffic

-The agent set up their infrastructure on AWS, which is not famously known for cheap Internet egress costs.
+The agent set up its infrastructure on AWS, which is not famously known for cheap Internet egress costs.

 In order to limit the AI agent's damage to the DN42 network, the IRC participants briefly discussed about setting up a fake DN42 network on a few high bandwidth servers, and then instructing the AI agent to connect to it: